Who This Scenario Is For

 With Additional Deductions (Optimized Scenario)

 If you add home loan interest (₹2L), NPS 80CCD(1B) (₹50K), and 80D health insurance (₹75K for self + senior citizen parents), your taxable income drops to ₹41,25,000.
 Tax: ₹2.5L at 5% = ₹12,500 + ₹5L at 20% = ₹1,00,000 + ₹31,25,000 at 30% = ₹9,37,500.
 Total = ₹10,50,000 + 4% cess = ₹10,92,000.
 No surcharge as taxable income stays well below ₹50L.
-This saves ₹1,01,400 compared to basic old regime and ₹1,30,000 compared to new regime.
+This saves ₹1,01,400 compared to basic old regime and is ₹7,800 less than new regime (₹10,99,800).
+At 50 LPA, optimized old regime barely edges out new regime while providing surcharge protection.

 New Tax Regime - Detailed Calculation